mbeconsultingltd/hwm_corp_website/_posts/2020-06-26-pineapple-rasbperry-smoothie.md

 4. 1 cup orange pineapple juice
 5. Optional: 1/2 cup of yogurt

-The original recipe for this can be detailed in the link below.
+The original recipe for this can be detailed in the link below from The Spruce Eats.

 [The Spruce Eats Pineapple and Raspberry Smoothie](https://www.thespruceeats.com/tropical-raspberry-smoothie-4121216)